AliChoukatli/CyberShield-Enterprise/02_AD_Integration_User_Management/Documentation/02_Manage_Users_Groups.md

+## 📝 Introduction

+In this section, you'll learn how to create and manage **user accounts** and **security groups** in Active Directory.
+These accounts represent employees within different departments (e.g., IT, HR, Sales) and will later be used for authentication, authorization, and Group Policy targeting.

+You'll also explore PowerShell automation for bulk user creation, verify group memberships, and organize users into logical **Active Directory Security Groups** for streamlined permissions management.

+---

 ## 🔴 **Creating Users in Active Directory**

 - Open Server Manager > Tools > Active Directory Users and Computers (ADUC)